-The album, I Never Saw Another Butterfly will be released on Yom HaShoah, April 21, 2020, commemorating the 75th anniversary of the liberation of the Concentration Camps.
+The album, I Never Saw Another Butterfly was released on Yom HaShoah, April 21, 2020, commemorating the 75th anniversary of the liberation of the Concentration Camps.

 Dana Sandler, a native of Miami, FL, began studying music at the age of 4 and composed her first piece on the piano at the age of 9.
 Building upon her foundation in classical piano and voice, Sandler began to focus her vocal studies on musical theatre and jazz repertoire.
 She earned a Bachelor’s degree in Jazz Vocal Performance from the University of Miami School of Music in 2003, where she studied with Kate Reid, Lisanne Lyons, Jeremy Fox, Tim Brent, Larry Lapin and Rachel Lebon.
 During this time she was also contracted by Royal Caribbean Cruise Lines to lead a jazz quartet- performing 6 nights a week in their on-board jazz club, allowing her to hone her skills as an artist and leader.